Perennial: lasting for an indefinitely long time; enduring

-Manual Lymphatic Drainage often called manual lymph drainage or MLD was developed in the 1930s by Dr. Emil Vodder and Estrid Vodder in Europe.
+Manual Lymphatic Drainage, often called manual lymph drainage or MLD, was developed in the 1930s by Dr. Emil Vodder and Estrid Vodder in Europe.

 Manual Lymph Drainage is practiced and taught in the Foldi clinics in Germany and in the MLD institute of Dr. Robert Lerner in New York and Ft.
 Lauderdale.

 MLD is a manual technique to assist lymph flow and aid in drainage of tissues.
-MLD is a direct, safe and quick way to providing results.
+MLD is a direct, safe and quick way to provide results.
 A therapist applies a light, gentle, skin-to-skin contact via fingers using a stretch and release technique to aid the lymph and provide drainage results.

 Manual lymph drainage is good for anyone with a lymphatic system!
-Environmental toxins, the food we eat, heavy metals, smoke (first hand or second hand), not drinking enough water and much more, all play a role in affecting the healthy balance of the lymphatic system.
+Environmental toxins, the food we eat, heavy metals, smoke (firsthand or secondhand), not drinking enough water and much more, all play a role in affecting the healthy balance of the lymphatic system.

 Manual Lymph Drainage is perfect for:

 calming effect on muscles

 What are some benefits of Manual Lymph Drainage?

 Listed below are some of the many benefits of Manual Lymph Drainage according to the North American Vodder Association of Lymphatic Therapy (NAVALT) and the Dr. Vodder School.

 removes metabolic wastes, excess water, toxins, bacteria, large protein